OpenCyphal-Garage/libcyphal/docs/design/readme.md

     [[nodiscard]] const transport::IMessageRxSession& getSession() const noexcept;

     /// The transfer-ID timeout is shared between all subscriber objects on this port.
+    /// The default is 2 seconds.
     [[nodiscard]] Duration getTransferIDTimeout() const noexcept { return impl_->getTransferIDTimeout(); }
     void setTransferIDTimeout(const Duration dur) { impl->setTransferIDTimeout(dur); }

     // TODO: Add statistical counters: number of transfers received, deserialization errors, queue overruns.

     // The type is movable and non-copyable.
+Moving the instance causes the reference stored in SubscriberImpl to be updated.
+    // Alternatively, the type can be made non-movable to reduce complexity.
     SubscriberBase(const SubscriberBase&)            = delete;
     SubscriberBase(SubscriberBase&&)                 = default;
     SubscriberBase& operator=(const SubscriberBase&) = delete;